-The progression is simple, the five knowledge session provide the background information to understand the need for the skills in the corresponding confined water sessions.
+The progression is simple, the five knowledge session provides the background information to understand the need for the skills in the corresponding confined water sessions.
 The skills learned in the five confined water sessions are honed in the four open water sessions.

 NOTE: This article is patterned after the PADI Open Water Diver training program.

-The different agencies may provide different focus and methods, still the outcome will be the same.
+The different agencies may provide different focus and methods, still, the outcome will be the same.
 The task in the first three confined water sessions and the first two open water sessions make up the Scuba Diver Certification.
 Each agency will cover the same material within those sessions.

-Confined Water Session 1
+Open Water Diver – Confined Water Session 1

 - Clearing a regulator: The regulator is your connection to the air supply.
 The first stage connects to your tank and feeds air by way of a hose to the second stage.
 The second stage has a mouthpiece that you gently hold by your lips and teeth.
-There may be a time during a dive where you will take it out of your mouth.
+There may be a time during a dive when you will take it out of your mouth.
 You might shake at the thought but before long, you will take it out so you can smile when someone takes your picture underwater.
 With the regulator out of your mouth water can enter it.
 Before you can inhale air, that water must be expelled.
-There are two simple methods, first is just to exhale.
-The regulators are design to exhale air and the process will also take any water in the regulator with it.
-If by change you do not have enough air in your lungs, there is a purge button on the regulator.
-Place your tongue over the mouth piece, press the purge button and a blast of air will clear the water.
+There are two simple methods, the first is just to exhale.
+The regulators are designed to exhale air and the process will also take any water in the regulator with it.
+If by chance you do not have enough air in your lungs, there is a purge button on the regulator.
+Place your tongue over the mouthpiece, press the purge button and a blast of air will clear the water.

 - Locate a lost regulator: In time, the regulator will drop out of your mouth.
-Many times it is because you saw something jaw dropping beautiful and when your jaw dropped so did the regulator.
-An over friendly grouper have also been known to knock them loose.
+Many times it is because you saw something jaw-dropping beautiful and when your jaw dropped so did the regulator.
+An over-friendly grouper have also been known to knock them loose.
 You will be shown two methods to locate a loose regulator.
 One method is to simply reach back with your right hand to the first stage regulator behind your head.
 There you can grasp a hose and slide your hand down it until you have the second stage in your hand.
 A second method is more often used and it is called the arm sweep.
-You simple drop your right shoulder a little, straighten your arm along your side, reach back as far as you can, then sweep arm in an arch going away from you and back in front of your face.
+You simply drop your right shoulder a little, straighten your arm along your side, reach back as far as you can, then sweep your arm in an arch going away from you and back in front of your face.
 You will then have the regulator hose on your arm.

 - Clearing a partially flooded face mask: Even with a great fit, water can sometimes leak into your face mask.
 Clearing the water out is a simple maneuver that is easy to learn.
 You will use a water displacement method.
 The instructor will have you gently lift a small portion of the skirt of the mask letting in enough water to half fill the mask.
 You will use air to expel the water.
 Just place your hand on the top front portion of the mask to hold it in place to your forehead Then just exhale normally through your nose.
 The air will go to the top of the mask, as more air comes in it forces the water down and out of the mask.

-- Use an alternate air source: The regulator setup has a first stage and two second stage regulators.
+- Use an alternate air source: The regulator setup has a first stage and two-second stage regulators.
 The second one, called an octopus, can be used to share air with your dive buddy.
 This task is simply to sign to your buddy you need air, secure the octopus, clear it and use it for 30 seconds.
 Then switch back to your own.

-Confined Water Session 2
+Open Water Diver – Confined Water Session 2

 - Buoyancy control: In the first lesson you learned the fundamentals of the BCD, now we will use that knowledge in connection with buoyancy control.
 You will use a predive float method to determine the proper amount of weight you need to dive.
-Then you will adjust your BCD to establish a neutral buoyancy, a condition were you neither float nor sink.
+Then you will adjust your BCD to establish neutral buoyancy, a condition where you neither float nor sink.
 Your goal will be to hover in one place for a minute with only gentle up and down movements caused by your breathing.

 - Snorkel use: This session also has elements on the surface using snorkels and changing between a snorkel and a regulator.

-- Fully flooded mask: You will expand on the partially flood mask, learning how to clear a fully flooded mask as well as replace a mask that has been dislodged.
+- Fully flooded mask: You will expand on the partial flood mask, learning how to clear a fully flooded mask as well as replace a mask that has been dislodged.
 A portion of the procedure will be to keep the mask off for a minute.

-Confined Water Session 3
+Open Water Diver – Confined Water Session 3

 This session is a refinement of the previous sessions, you will do the same task in different situations.
 There are only two new skills.

-- Emergency swimming assent: Your knowledge training will show you the dangers of holding your breath.
-The emergency swimming assent is a skill to return to the surface if you run out of air.
+- Emergency swimming ascent: Your knowledge training will show you the dangers of holding your breath.
+The emergency swimming ascent is a skill to return to the surface if you run out of air.
 It is designed to allow you to make it to the surface without injury.
 In training, you will swim horizontally to practice the procedure and you have your scuba available if you need more practice.

-Confined Water Session 4
+Open Water Diver – Confined Water Session 4

-By this dive, you will realize the task you took minutes with in the first dive, are now being done without thought in seconds.
+By this dive, you will realize the task you took minutes with in the first dive, are now being done without a thought in seconds.
 Most of this dive is the previous skills with only one new task.

 - Tired diver tow: You will learn and practice how to assist another diver on the surface that is too tired to return to shore or a boat on their own.

-Confined Water Session 5
+Open Water Diver – Confined Water Session 5

 - Conduct a mini dive: You and your dive buddy will walk through the steps to plan and execute a dive plan.
-During the dive, the dive instructor will present you with 3 situations which you need to respond to.
+During the dive, the dive instructor will present you with 3 situations that you need to respond to.

-The Four Open Water Dives
+Open Water Diver – The 4 Open Water Dives

-The only thing different between the confined water dives and the open water dives are the location.
-No new skills or task are performed.
+The only thing different between the confined water dives and the open water dives is the location.
+No new skills or tasks are performed.
 Open water dive one requires the student has completed the confined water dive one.
 The same skills are done.
 Open water dive two require that the student has completed confined water dives one to three, while students for open water dive three need to have completed all five of the confined water sessions.
 Open water dive four has the students planning and conducting their dive with the instructor observing.
 A short summary, but this is the major in-water task to be accomplished to become an Open Water Diver.